gemoc/gemoc-studio-jenkins/README.md

 - create a branch for your feature in the repositories (gemoc/gemoc-studio and/or gemoc/gemoc-studio-modeldebugging).
 - create a branch in this repositoy (ie. gemoc/gemoc-studio-jenkins) with the same name.
 After some delay (5 min max), the CI will discover your new branch and create a new job for it here: https://ci.inria.fr/gemoc/job/gemoc-studio-eclipsefork/
+- from time to time do not forget to fetch and merge the content from the official repositories into the forks and your branches (see the [contributor memo](https://github.com/eclipse/gemoc-studio/wiki/External-contributor-memo)).

-You can then test and propose your branch as a pull request in the eclipse repositories.
+You can then test and propose your branch as a pull request in the corresponding eclipse repositories.
 Once accepted you should consider removing the branch in order to save disk space on the CI.

 # Advanced use